Skip to main content

 • All Managed Topics

-• Connected Knowledge source configurations (not the content itself)
+• Connected knowledge source configurations (not the content itself)

 • Functions and their code

-• Agent settings (voice, multilingual, etc.)
+• Agent settings (about, model, rules)

 • Response Controls